FALL 2023 RN PROGRAM APPLICATION PERIOD

 Any science or math pre-req or gen-ed class (BIO141, BIO142, BIO150 and MTH154) expires after 5 years of completion and will need to be retaken.
 If BIO142 and BIO150 have already been completed and are less than 5 years old at application, these do not need to be retaken if they expire after acceptance to the nursing program.

-All pre-reqs must be completed with a grade of B or higher for nursing application, even though the College accepts a C grade for transfer credit.
-It is NOT recommended to repeat any course already passed in order to improve chances of selection.
-Instead, please study and prepare for the ATI TEAS admissions exam so you perform above the benchmark for application.
+All pre-reqs must be completed with a grade of B or higher to be eligible to apply.
+Please note that for nursing application B grades are required, even though the College accepts a C grade for transfer credit.
+If a C is achieved, it will need to be retaken to meet this application requirement.
+It is NOT recommended to repeat any course already passed with a B to improve your GPA and chance of selection.
+Instead, please study and prepare for the ATI TEAS admissions exam so you perform above the benchmark (45th percentile) for the application.

 A minimum curricular GPA for these pre-req classes must be at least 3.0 to be eligible for application.
 Any course that posts a P grade will not be included in this curricular GPA calculation.
 With program approval, the cumulative GPA may be used for application if a curricular GPA of the 4 pre-req courses cannot be calculated.
 SDV101 is not included in the curricular GPA.